Catholic League (U.S.): The Golden Compass

 As part of a two-month protest campaign, Donohue called for a boycott of the film The Golden Compass, believing that while the religious elements of the film would be "watered down" from the source novels, the film would still encourage children to read the series, which Donohue says "denigrates Christianity" and promotes "atheism for kids", citing author Philip Pullman as saying that he is "trying to undermine the basis of Christian belief."
 Donohue hopes that "the film [will fail] to meet box office expectations and that [Pullman's] books attract few buyers."
 The call for a boycott resulted in action by some Catholic groups in the US and Canada, and a Catholic school board in Ontario has ordered the source novel removed from its library shelves.
 Pullman has since said that the books do not have a religious agenda, saying of Donohue's call for a boycott, "Why don't we trust readers?
 Why don't we trust filmgoers?
 Oh, it causes me to shake my head with sorrow that such nitwits could be loose in the world."
 Pullman described the Catholic League as "a tiny, unrepresentative organisation," suggesting that "the only person Bill Donohue represents is himself."

+A lay person who reviews movies for the bishops' conference gave the movie high marks, but after the protest by the Catholic League, the bishops ordered this review to be withdrawn.

 Other evangelical groups, such as The Christian Film and Television Commission, adopted a "wait-and-see" approach to the film before deciding upon any action, as did the Roman Catholic Church in Britain.

 Some commentators indicated that they believed the criticism would prove ultimately impotent and that the negative publicity would prove a boon for the film's box office.

 According to Donohue, this prediction proved to be false.
 The movie did so poorly at the box office, Donohue says, that Pullman decided not to go forward with the sequels and blamed Donohue for his decision.

 Donohue's position on this controversy was spelled out in a 31-page booklet, "The Golden Compass: Agenda Unmasked".
 It details his objections to what he said were Pullman's anti-Catholic comments, his books, and the movie.